arenaxr/arena-docs/content/overview/index.md

 ### Edge Devices

 We distinguish two main types of devices at the edge: (i) <b>viewer devices</b> and (ii) and <b>other (headless) devices</b>.
+All types of devices in an ARENA realm  execute a WebAssembly (WASM) common runtime.
+Viewer devices leverage the browser infrastructure to run WASM programs, whereas other compute elements run a standalone WASM runtime.
+Our common runtime accepts requests to execute programs, provides sanboxed execution with access to (sanboxed) networked resources and manages the WASM programs lifetime (see [Runtime Management (ARTS)](#runtime-management-arts)).

 #### Viewer (Edge) devices

 Devices with capability to display content to a user (phones, tablets, AR/VR headsets) are assumed to run a WebXR-capable browser that and runs a web application application-based stack as detailed below.
 This is an important aspect of our architecture to support very different platforms and interaction modalities.

 <img src="/assets/img/overview/browser-stack.png" width="500"/>

 #### (Non-Viewer) Edge Devices
-Non-viewer devices are assumed to be capable of executing sandboxed ARENA programs (more details XXXXX).
+Non-viewer devices are devices with no display capabilities, but capable of runnning ARENA programs by supporting a common runtime.

 ### ARENA Realm